 The graduate program in history at Arkansas State University trains students in historical research methods and historiography.

-Students may choose an emphasis in either Public History or Global History.
+Students may choose an emphasis in General History, Public History or Global History.

 The Public History emphasis is qualitatively different than undergraduate education in that it prepares students to enter the junior ranks of the profession, which is to say that is less concerned with teaching students about history and more concerned with teaching students to be historians.
 Students are required to take 12 hours of U.S. History, 12 hours of Public History and 6 hours of Thesis or Internship.
 Those who did not take the Practice of History as undergraduates, will have to take this course on a graduate level for additional credit hours.
 The Department will allow up to 15 hours of earned graduate credit hours to holders of an M.A. in History degree from Arkansas State University or up to 6 credit hours from another institution.